 Schedule of the event

 Several days before the Lantern Festival – colourful lanterns are being hung not only in temples but also in all cities.
-They decorate not only the area of the temples, but also the road that leads to them.
+They decorate not only the area of the temples but also the road that leads to them.
 In cities, lanterns hang along main streets and on the largest squares.
 In Seoul, they were also hung along the entire Cheonggyecheon Stream, which is a tourist attraction in itself.

 Grand ornate paper lanterns are exhibited in the main Buddhist temples.
 They depict various characters and forms.
 The theme can be deities, animals, children, historical characters, movie characters or even – characters from fairy tales.
 All lanterns are beautiful and the way they are made can be considered as works of art.
 After sunset magic begins, because all the lanterns are illuminated from the inside and shine with vibrant colours.
 Visiting the city and temples during this period is a great experience.
 Nothing looks realistic, the blaze of colours and the magic of lights are breath-taking.

-In Seoul, the main places where grand ornate lanterns are exhibited are: the Jogyesa Temple, Bongeunsa Temple and the Cheonggyecheon Stream.
+In Seoul, the main places where grand ornate lanterns are exhibited are the Jogyesa Temple, Bongeunsa Temple and the Cheonggyecheon Stream.

 Lotus Lantern Festival Day

-The day when Lotus Lantern Festival takes place – falls 8 days before the Buddha’s birthday.
+The day when the Lotus Lantern Festival takes place – falls 8 days before the Buddha’s birthday.
 On this day a great parade passes through the city with thousands of participants carrying lighted lanterns.
 During the march, all big lanterns prepared for that day are also presented.

 Official figures say that there are 300,000 residents and around 50,000 guests from abroad attending the festival.